 The Clinical Communications program works within key areas of clinical communication known to influence quality and safety outcomes throughout the patient journey.

-The Clinical Handover stream focuses on improving handover communication across a range of healthcare settings.
+This work focuses on improving handover communication across a range of healthcare settings.

-The Patient-Clinician Communication stream focuses on communication between patients and clinicians across the patient journey.
+This work focuses on communication between patients and clinicians across the patient journey.

 The Commission has a number of publications, resources and education tools available to assist with clinical communication improvement.